 ROLE DESCRIPTION: BUDDIES LEVEL 2 (DEDICATED/SPECIALIST BUDDIES)

-Dedicated/Specialist Buddies differ from general Buddies in that they will provide personal one-on-one support to an individual service user who is deemed to require particular attention.
+Level 2 (Dedicated/Specialist) Buddies differ from Level 1 (General Buddies) in that they will provide personal one-on-one support to an individual service user who is deemed to require particular attention.

 The purpose is to encourage more regular exchanges between the Buddy and the individual service user whilst that is beneficial.